CHENyiru3/simple_pyper/README.md

 to enter the tool

 # Future
-I will complete the document firstly.
+1. I will complete the document firstly.
 Because now you may even don't now what the simple-pyper is.
+2. I am a student who is learning to build a well-structured software.
+Current code is ugly (yeah I know!
+No encapsulation!)
+But I will try to improve it, and I hope you can involved in this project!